Assigning Costing Allocations in Workday

 Purpose

-This document explains how Human Resource Partners (HRPs), Academic HRPs, Lead HRPs, Budget Partners, Costing Allocation Partners, and Workday Payroll Expense Initiator – Cost Center roles can assign costing allocations in Workday as a standalone business process.
+This document explains how Human Resource Partners (HRPs), Academic HRPs, Lead HRPs, Budget Partners, Costing Allocation Partners, and Workday Payroll Expense Cost Correction Initiator – Cost Center roles can assign costing allocations in Workday as a standalone business process.

 Assigning Costing Allocations is also a sub-process that automatically initiates during the Hire, Add Job, and Change Job processes in Workday.